digitalpublicsquare/documents/Media Disinfo/South Africa/Terms of Use.md

 You agree to indemnify, defend and hold harmless DPS and our parent, subsidiaries, affiliates, partners, officers, directors, agents, contractors, licensors, service providers, subcontractors, suppliers, interns, and employees, harmless from any claim or demand, including reasonable attorneys’ fees, made by any third party due to or arising out of your breach of these Terms or the documents they incorporate by reference or your violation of any law or the rights of a third-party.

 ### **THIRD PARTY SITES**

 Any links on the Site to third party websites are provided for your convenience.
 If you choose to access third party websites or obtain products or services from third parties, you do so entirely at your own risk and such access is between you and such third party.
 DPS does not warrant or make any representations regarding the legality, accuracy or authenticity of content presented by such websites or any products or services offered by third parties and shall have no liability for any loss or damages arising from the access or use of such websites, products or services.
 You are strongly advised to check the terms of use and the privacy policies of these external websites or resources before making use of them.
 You acknowledge that DPS may remove any link to an external website or to resources at any time for any reason whatsoever.

 ### **GOVERNING LAW**

-These Terms and any documents referenced herein shall be governed by and construed in accordance with the laws of the Province of Ontario and federal laws of Canada applicable therein.
-You agree to the exclusive jurisdiction of the courts of the Province of Ontario in respect of all matters and disputes arising hereunder.
+These Terms and any documents referenced herein shall be governed by and construed in accordance with the laws of the Republic of South Africa applicable therein.
+You agree to the exclusive jurisdiction of the courts of South Africa in respect of all matters and disputes arising hereunder.

 ### **ENTIRE AGREEMENT**

 These Terms and the Privacy Policy constitute the entire agreement between you and DPS as it relates to the access to, and use of, the Site, and the subject matter of these Terms and supersede all prior or contemporaneous agreements, negotiations, representations and proposals, written or oral between DPS and you.
 All covenants, agreements, representations and warranties made in these Terms shall survive your acceptance of these Terms and the termination of our relationship with you.
 You and DPS agree that these Terms and all documents relating thereto be drawn-up in English.
-Nous avons demandé que cette convention ainsi que tous les documents qui s’y rattachent soient rédigés en Anglais.

 ### **SEVERABILITY AND WAIVER**